Protein Works Collagen Protein Coffee Review UK 2026 | Worth It?

 What Do Real Customers Say?

 The negatives are few.
 One reviewer found the Caramel Latte flavour too sweet.
 Another noted that the pouch only lasts about three weeks at daily use, which makes it feel like it runs out quickly compared to standalone collagen powders.
-The 19-serving count per pouch is worth factoring into value calculations, as you would need roughly 1.5 pouches per month for daily use.
+The review sample is still relatively small, so the overwhelmingly positive sentiment is encouraging but should be treated with appropriate caution until the review base grows.

 Pricing